 4. Mix everything with wooden spoon.

-5. Then using the hook attachment begin to knead.
+5. Then, using the hook attachment, begin to knead.

-6. Initially, you will find the dough sticky, but continue to knead and you will see the extra water will be absorbed by the flour and stickiness will go away.
+The stickiness will also go away like this.
 If the dough looks very sticky even after kneading well, then add 3 to 4 tablespoons whole wheat flour.
-Mix and knead till smooth.

 8. Rub or brush some water or olive oil all over the dough.

-9. Keep it in the same bowl covered loosely with a kitchen towel for 45 minutes or 1 hour until the dough has doubled in volume and size.
+9. Keep it in the same bowl covered loosely with a kitchen towel for 45 minutes or 1 hour or until the dough has doubled in volume and size.

 10. This is the photo of the dough after 1 hour.